Cambridge Railroad: 19th century

 The line beat a rival company by buying secondhand cars from the Brooklyn City Railroad.
-For the first two months, no fares were charged, making the line very popular, with over 2000 passengers per day within a week.
+Over the first two months, no fares were charged, making the line very popular, with over 2000 passengers per day within a week.
 When it started to charge fares, the public was outraged, many calling for the franchises to be revoked.

 From its incorporation, the Cambridge Railroad was leased to the Union Railway for 50 years, later passing under control of the West End Street Railway in 1887 and the Boston Elevated Railway in 1897.
 The main line from Harvard square to Boston was electrified February 16, 1889, with most of the other former Cambridge Railroad lines following by the early 1890s.

+20th century

-The mostly-underground Red Line subway opened March 23, 1912 and provided a much faster route from Harvard Square to downtown Boston, but streetcars remained in service for local traffic.
-Streetcar service from Cambridge to Boston (using part of the original Cambridge Railroad route on Massachusetts Avenue) last ran September 11, 1949; the former Cambridge Railroad streetcar route from Harvard north to Porter Square remained in use until September 5, 1958.
+The mostly-underground Red Line subway opened March 23, 1912 and provided a much faster route from Harvard Square to Downtown Boston, but streetcars remained in service for local traffic.
+Streetcar service from Cambridge to Boston (using part of the original Cambridge Railroad route on Massachusetts Avenue) last ran September 11, 1949, and the former Cambridge Railroad streetcar route from Harvard University north to Porter Square remained in use until September 5, 1958.